The correct way of creating art

 Only theologians should Judge the religious aspects of art

 Molanus argues that only theologians are capable of judging whether art is in accordance with the viewpoints of the Church.

 Magistrates should take action against indecent art in public places

 Molanus calls for the removal of lascivious art from public areas by worldly authorities.

 Bacchus is a token of the unworthiness of drunkenness

 Molanus condemns and ridicules the pagan gods and focusses on Bacchus.

 Disbelief in the images of the saints, of the Virgin Mary and in relics

 An old Christian (cristiano viejo) from Portugal does not believe in images of saints and the Virgin Mary, nor in relics

-Pacheco states in this passage how should be depicted the scene and its characters of “Christ in the wilderness (desert)”.
-The author mentions also the image made by Jeronimo Nadal, Pablo de Céspedes, and his own artwork as good models to be followed.
+Pacheco states in this passage how should be depicted the scene “Christ’s dispute with the doctors in the temple”.
+Also, he mentions the image made by Jeronimo Nadal as a good model to be followed.